carpetri/crime/presentation/crime.md

 >- In the cleaning process we assigned taxi zones for taxi pickup and drop-off locations.

 >- So we repeated this process but this time instead of assigning zones we assigned a station (JFK, La Guardia, Central Park) by computing the min distance from the pickup locations (long/lat) to the weather station.
->- We had another problem here because we did not had (long/lat) for the recent data.
+>- We had another problem here because we did not have (long/lat) for the recent data.
 >- So, we estimated the centroids on the pick-up zones and then computed the min distance to the weather stations.

 >- Finally taxis were joined to crime by using time periods of one hour.